 Day 1: Broome to Dimalurru (Tunnel Creek)

 This morning we explore Windjana Gorge, once an underwater reef just 350 million years ago.
 During the wet season the Fitzroy river flows all the way through it, but during the dry it’s really more a series of ponds and billabongs.
 Set out on a bit of an explore, hopefully spotting a freshwater crocodile or two.
 The Kimberley region is full of endless breathtaking gorges that have to be explored and this afternoon is no exception.
-Bell Gorge (Dalmanyi) (if open) is home to a stunning waterfall flowing from the previous wet season rains that fall in the King Leopold Ranges.
-We enjoy an afternoon swim in the large plunge pool before making our way to camp along the Gibb River Road.
+Bell Gorge (Dalmanyi) is home to a stunning waterfall flowing from the previous wet season rains that fall in the King Leopold Ranges.
+We enjoy an afternoon swim in the large plunge pool before making our way to camp at Mt Barnett Station.
 (B,L,D)

 Day 3: Manning Gorge (Mt Barnett)